leomrtns/curupixa/README.md

 ## Acknowledgements
 I incorporated or was inspired by many existing open source libraries and publicly available implementations.
-For a more complete, but perhaps non-exhaustive list, please see the file [README_references.md](README_references.md).
+For a more complete, but perhaps non-exhaustive list, please refer to the [documentation](https://leomrtns.github.io/curupixa/references)

 ## Licence
 SPDX-License-Identifier: [GPL-3.0-or-later](LICENSE)